macacanigra-pl/the-mnl-website/docs/user-guide/type-suggestion.md

 ![type-suggestion](./assets/images/type_suggestion_1.png){title="The incomplete block"}

 /// caption
-Suggestion type on the incomplete block
+Fig. 1: Suggestion type on the incomplete block
 ///

 <div class="annotate" markdown>

-However, when the block has some attached input (The partially completed block (1) ), MNL will construct the type based on the type constraint rule.
+However, when the block has some attached input (The partially completed block (1) ), MNL will construct the type based on the type constraint rule and update the suggestion box color.
+The example below shows the color of suggestion box on the input notch.

 </div>